mjordan/bagit_indexer/README.md

 -------------------------------------------------------------------
 ```

-Here are the values from `bag-info.txt` tags and the list of files in the `/data` directories for the sample Bags, in case you want to try some searches of your own:
+Here are the values from `bag-info.txt` tags and the list of files in the `data` directories for the sample Bags, in case you want to try some searches of your own:

 * bag_01
   * External-Description: Contains some stuff we want to put into cold storage.